 - Grinding the spices.
 Pulverise your spices in a coffee/spice grinder.
 If you don't have one feel free to use a mortar and pestle.

-Other spice blends and condiments to try
+More spice blends/other condiments to try

-**Don't forget to comment below and star rate if you have tried my recipes.
-Let's be friends and engage on Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**
+**Please comment below and star rate if you have tried my recipes.
+Support my website by leaving a donation through Buying Me a Coffee.
+A site to show your appreciation of my hardwork over the years.
+Let's be friends and engage on YouTube, Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**

 Jamaican Curry Powder